grzegorz914/homebridge-enphase-envoy/README.md

 5. Peak Level (W) - display the maximum Power production/consumption.
 6. Production Current Level (Wh)/(kWh) - is the Energy production (Lifetime and 7Days in kWh, Today in Wh).
 7. Consumption Current Level (Wh)/(kWh) - is the Total and Net Energy Consumption (Lifetime and 7Days in kWh, Today in Wh).

+## Installation
+1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
+2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
+3. Install homebridge-enphase-envoy using: `npm install -g homebridge-enphase-envoy` or search for `Enphase or Envoy` in Config UI X.

 ## Configuration